n., plural: assimilations

 Table of Contents

-Assimilation in biology is referred to as the process in which the living organisms integrate the nutrients from various external resources in their body and utilizes them to satisfy the energy demands required to stay alive.
-In another definition, assimilation is described as the absorption of vitamins, minerals, and other chemicals from food within the intestinal tract.
-Furthermore, the breakage of complex molecules available in the food into the simpler particles, and then the movement of those modest units in those destinations in the living body where they are required such as active cells is often cited as assimilation.
-The process of photosynthesis, nitrogen fixation, conversion of magnesium supplements, and the formulation of biological tissues and fluids via adsorption of nutrients into the human body after the digestion in the intestine are some of the practical applications of biological assimilation.
+What is assimilation?
+Assimilation in biology is defined as the process in which living organisms integrate the nutrients from various external resources into their body and utilizes them to satisfy the energy demands required to stay alive.
+In another meaning, assimilation refers to the absorption of vitamins, minerals, and other chemicals from food within the intestinal tract.
+Furthermore, assimilating can also pertain to the breaking of complex molecules available in the food into simpler particles, and then the movement of those modest units in those destinations in the living body where they are required such as active cells is often cited as assimilation.
+The process of photosynthesis, nitrogen fixation, conversion of magnesium supplements, and the formulation of biological tissues and fluids via the adsorption of nutrients into the human body after digestion in the intestine are some of the practical applications of biological assimilation.
 Moreover, the growth, the renewal of the organisms, the structural developments, their reproduction, and the restoration of energy reserves in the body are supported by assimilation.
-It is often cited in thermodynamics that the human bodies are an open system that means that they can only exist and survive with the uninterrupted input of energies from the external resources supplied and hence, that supports the significance of assimilation in biology.
+It is often cited in thermodynamics that the human bodies are an open system which means that it can only exist and survive with the uninterrupted input of energies from the external resources supplied and hence, that supports the significance of assimilation in biology.

 Solar irradiation is the primary source of energy for all living creatures in the universe.
-The living organisms found in the earth, based on their use of various forms of nutrition to fulfill the energy demands (c.f.
-Fig 1) are divided into two types:
+The living organisms found on Earth, based on their use of various forms of nutrition to fulfill energy demands (Figure 1) are divided into two types:

 Examples of Assimilation

+What does assimilation mean in terms of process?
 The process of assimilation occurs in nearly all forms of living organisms in the world.
-Generally, the living is characterized in three categories i.e. plants, invertebrates, and humans.
-Hence, the process of assimilation in all three groups is explained below as:
+See below to learn some of the examples of assimilation in various groups of organisms.

+What is an example of assimilation in plants?
 Nitrogen is the basic ingredient for the survival and growth of plants.
 The nitrogen is supplied to the plants either by numerous fertilizers or when it is absorbed by the soil from the atmosphere.
 The process of assimilation in the plants starts when the bacteria present in the soil convert the nitrogen into ammonium and then the ammonia is again converted into nitrates that can be easily absorbed by the roots of the plants .
 Later, after the cycle of absorption, amino acids, nucleic acids, and chlorophyll are all built around those absorbed nitrates.
 Furthermore, the process of assimilation is also utilized in the process of carbon fixation described above in autotropic organisms.
-Hence, carbon assimilation and nitrogen assimilation are found in plants and is being illustrated in Fig 2 captioned as assimilation in plants.
+Hence, carbon assimilation and nitrogen assimilation are found in plants and are illustrated in Figure 2 captioned as assimilation in plants.

 Eating and digestion are two of the most important processes in assimilation in invertebrates.
 Although assimilation is a very easy process in some invertebrates in many, it is referred to as a tedious procedure.
 The nutrients are absorbed straight away from the host digestive system by tapeworms.
 The sponges and corals directly take the food particles through a process called phagocytosis.
 There is a single, long digestive tract extending from mouth to anus in nematodes.
 Hence, it can be concluded that all forms of invertebrates take energy from the nutrients in one way or another, they all employ assimilated nutrients for growth and energy .